 Is your second toe longer than your first?
 Or perhaps you might have seen or known someone with such a toe alignment.

-Normally, the length of our toes is in descending order with the first one being the longest, and the last is the shortest.
+Normally, the length of our toes is in descending order, with the first one being the longest and the last being the shortest.

 But it’s not uncommon for the second toe to be longer than the first, and such a condition is called Morton’s toe.
 If you or someone you know has this condition, then read on below as we explain what Morton’s toe is, what complications it can lead to, and most importantly, how it can be managed.